-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II, while the PEN-F does not have a direct successor.
+Both the E-M10 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.